developergakuo/Kernel_convolution/README.md

-# Kernel convolution with C and GPU
+# Kernel convolution with CPU and GPU